kaisewhite/Kaise-White-Portfolio/kaise-white-portfolio/src/posts/gatsby copy.md

 This is my personal porfolio build using GatsbyJS, ReactJS & GraphQL along with other frameworks and libraries such as Motion for animations and Material-UI for components.

-I built this website from scratch but Gatsby has plenty of starter kits to get you up and running quickly.

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._

 ## 🚀 Quick start